-Originally named Llansantffraid Glyn Dyfrdwy, it is thought that the name of this beautiful village on the north bank of the Dee, dominated by the 17th century Pont Carrog, was changed to make it easier to pronounce for the visitors arriving at a newly opened Carog Station.
+Originally named Llansantffraid Glyn Dyfrdwy, it is thought that the name of this beautiful village on the north bank of the Dee, dominated by the 17th century Pont Carrog, was changed to make it easier to pronounce for the visitors arriving at a newly opened Carrog Station.
 However, while this is interesting enough, it should be noted that while the station opened on 1st May 1865, Ordnance Survey maps were still using the village’s original name in 1885, though it had changed to ‘Carrog’ by 1901.
-The new name was taken from the river that flows through the village and into the Dee (SJ112433), named as ‘Carrau’ in the mid 13th century, and ‘Carrok’ in 1292-3.
+The new name was taken from the little river that flows through the village and into the Dee (SJ112433), named as ‘Carrau’ in the mid 13th century, and ‘Carrok’ in 1292-3.
 The name of the river translates as ‘swift flowing stream’ or perhaps, ‘torrent’, which describes it well enough.

-Carrog is Owain Glyndwr country, and it was said the village contained a building used as a prison by the great Welsh nationalist.
+Carrog is Owain Glyndwr country, and it was said the village contained a building used as a prison by the great Welsh leader.
 Presumably, this would have been used to retain such persons worth ransoming.
 Certainly, it was known locally as ‘Owain Glyndwr’s Prison House,’ or rather, 'Carchardy Owain Glyndwrdwy' which does rather adequately describe it, but another story claims Glyndwr himself was kept there, although it is difficult to credit the truth of that.